-You can sponsor a child in San Miguel de Allende in one of two ways – call our office and speak with one of our sponsorship specialists at 1-800-538-5381, or go online to our donation portal, create an account, and search for a child in San Miguel de Allende that is available for sponsorship.
+You can sponsor a child in San Miguel de Allende in one of three ways: call our office at 1-800-538-5381 and speak with one of our staff members; email us at firstname.lastname@example.org; or go online to our sponsorship portal, create an account, and search for a child in Mexico that is available for sponsorship.

 What should I know about Children Incorporated’s work in San Miguel de Allende ?